srinivasseshu/learn-kafka/README.md

     - P1
     - P2

+Then the Consumers can be organized in a ConsumerGroup as:
 - Consumer Group A
     - C1 - Reads P0, P3 from Server1
     - C2 - Reads P1, P2 from Server2